-One crucial tool to lowering inflammation is adopting an anti-inflammatory diet.
-Cutting gluten, dairy, sugar, processed food and any foods you are sensitive too will cool the inflammation and give your hormones a chance to even back out.
+One crucial tool to lowering inflammation is adopting a diet that doesn’t contribute to inflammation.
+Cutting gluten, dairy, sugar, processed food and any foods you are sensitive to will cool the inflammation and give your hormones a chance to even back out.

 Plus, as inflammation decreases, so does the frequency of menstrual cramps, low backache, irritability, and fatigue.

 Using a turmeric supplement can also be beneficial in helping you maintain healthy levels of inflammation.
 In my clinic, we use Turmeric Boost because it is a well studied and potent form of turmeric that gets the job done.

 Cortisol, a stress hormone secreted by your adrenals, is designed to be released at only certain times of the day and in times of stress.
 When you experience prolonged, chronic stress your adrenal glands work overtime and excrete excess cortisol.

 In a perfect world, you make both cortisol and progesterone in just the right amounts the body needs.
 But in the crazy, stressful world we live in, your body pushes hormone production into cortisol overdrive at the expense of progesterone.

 Progesterone is down, cortisol is up and with it are a number of symptoms.
 You’re likely experiencing excess weight in the mid-section, weepiness, breast tenderness, disrupted sleep, anxiety and painful periods.

 But not to fear!
 You can handle your stress with some easy bliss-inducing practices like yoga, deep breathing, meditation, visualization, walking, and floating (in a float tank).